This article is part of a larger series on POS Systems.

 Payment processing options

-Shopify Payments or connect a third-party processor for an additional fee
+Shopify Payments or connect a third-party processor for an additional fee (online payments only)

 Must use Square Payments